 Benefits of Exchange SSL certificate

 These certificates allow you to use Outlook with better protection levels.
 Mobile users can connect to the exchange using the ActiveSync software that will enable it to send and receive emails over a secure environment and sync the data.
 It is trusted by most mail servers and clients and is compatible with all versions of the Microsoft Exchange, including Exchange 2007, 2010, 2013 and 2016.
 Microsoft services like Outlook can be seized by criminals that could lead to sensitive data being compromised.

 1. Sense of trust

 Like all SSL certificates, the Exchange SSL certificate also instills a sense of trust in the client.
-It ensures the client that the interaction is with genuine and authenticates the MS Exchange server while allowing a discrete and secure connection using Outlook Web Access/ App.
+It ensures the client that the interaction is genuine and authenticates the MS Exchange server while allowing a discrete and secure connection using Outlook Web Access/ App.

 A certificate from a trusted third-party like a certificate authority provides the additional trust factor as it is authenticated and validation by a trusted entity.
 Based on the validation levels, the certificates could be entrusted with higher levels of security.

 2. A single certificate helps

 It always helps to have a single certificate catering to several domains and sub-domains of exchange servers.
 It enables the webmaster from having to manage several vendors and keeping notified of any upcoming renewals.
 It also makes requesting technical support easier as you must talk to only one vendor.
 In hindsight, it can also help in a better relationship with the vendor over time and could lead to better discounts at the time of renewal.

 3. You also have these benefits

-The Exchange Server SSL Certificate from the renowned certificate authorities can come with warranties that is also an assurance of beefed up security for the exchange server.
+The Exchange Server SSL Certificate from the renowned certificate authorities can come with warranties that are also an assurance of beefed-up security for the exchange server.
 You can rest assured that the sensitive data with not be breached easily.
 The certificate is compatible with all browsers and can also be issued after proper validation checks.